Numerical influence of ReLU'(0) on backpropagation: On the mathematics of backpropagation for ReLU networks

 where $\theta \in \RR^P$ are the network's weight parameters and $\ell$ is a loss function.
 The problem can be rewritten abstractly, for each $i = 1, \ldots, N$ and $\theta \in \RR^P$, $\ell(f(x_i, \theta), y_i) = l_i(\theta)$ where the function $l_i \colon \RR^P \to \RR$ is a composition of the form

 where for each $j = 1, \ldots, M$, the function $g_{i,j}$ is locally Lipschitz with appropriate input and output dimensions.
 A concrete example of what the functions $g_{i,j}$ look like is given in Appendix~\ref{sec:gijFullyConnected} in the special case of fully connected ReLU networks.
-Furthermore, we associate with each $g_{i,j}$ a generalized Jacobian $J_{i,j}$ which is such that

-whenever $g_{i,j}$ is differentiable at $w$ and $\mathrm{Jac}$ denotes the usual Jacobian.
+Furthermore, we associate with each $g_{i,j}$ a generalized Jacobian $J_{i,j}$ which is such that $J_{i,j} (w) = \mathrm{Jac}_{g_{i,j}} (w)$ whenever $g_{i,j}$ is differentiable at $w$ and $\mathrm{Jac}$ denotes the usual Jacobian.
 The value of $J_{i,j}$ at the nondifferentiability loci of $g_{i,j}$ can be arbitrary for the moment.
 The backpropagation algorithm is an automatized implementation of the rules of differential calculus: for each $i = 1, \ldots, N$, we have

 Famous autograd libraries such as PyTorch \cite{NEURIPS2019_9015} or TensorFlow \cite{tensorflow2015-whitepaper} implement dictionaries of functions $g$ with their corresponding generalized Jacobians $J$, as well as efficient numerical implementation of the quantities defined in \eqref{eq:defBackprop}.